sonydevworld/spresense-arduino-compatible/Arduino15/packages/SPRESENSE/hardware/spresense/1.0.0/libraries/Flash/examples/tiny_filer/readme.txt

 OVERVIEW:

-    The tiny_filer is a tiny filer for Flash devince on SPRESENSE.
+    The tiny_filer is a tiny filer for Flash device on SPRESENSE.

 USAGE:

     * Execute tiny_filer then root directory is shown.

-    * all file and directories on current directory are shown with number, path and additional information.
+    * all files and directories on current directory are shown with number, path and additional information.
       - For directories, additional information is just "<DIR>".
       - For other files, additional information is file size.